leealex88/sei-project-1/README.md

 ## Key Learnings

-- For Loop
+- 'For Loop'
-- If else statment
+- 'If else statment'
 - adding grid in JS
 - manipulate DOM elements